Txuritan/Congeria-Wiki/eras-classical.md

 {::options parse_block_html="true" /}

-The classical era was a time of one of the greatest times in history, i expanded some of the most well known legends that took place from Lucius deafeting Alpha to Eden becoming emperor and overlord and eventually being defeated by Kronos.
+The classical era was a time of some of the most biggest events in history that took place from Lucius deafeting Alpha to Eden becoming emperor and overlord and eventually being defeated by Kronos.

 </div>
 </div>